 The urge to slice your sourdough right after baking is really tempting.
-But letting the bread cool down is really one of the most important parts of the whole baking process.
+But letting the bread cool down is one of the most important parts of the baking process.

-Slicing it before it reaches body temperature will just waste your hard work.
-Right after baking it, its texture is too moist and the structure will not have settled.
-Slicing the bread when it hasn’t reached the right temperature yet will result to these:
+Slicing it before it reaches body temperature will waste your hard work.
+Right after baking it, its texture is too moist, and the structure will not have settled.
+Slicing the bread when it hasn’t reached the right temperature yet will result in the following:

-- Crumb that is still too soft and wet (gummy)
+Crumb that is still too soft and wet (gummy)

-- Weak crust, sides, and the whole structure
+Weak crust, sides, and the whole structure

 But if rye flour has been used, the cooling time will increase.
-Rye flour retains more moisture so it’s going to need more time to cool down.
-Denser breads in general will need a longer time.
+Rye flour retains more moisture, so it’s going to need more time to cool down.
+Denser bread, in general, will need a longer time to cool.

 Recommended cooling time for sourdough bread